Preparing to give blood

 Avoid doing any vigorous exercise or heavy lifting the day of your donation – both before and after you’ve given blood.

 Keeping your body in a rested state is important to give it a chance to replenish the fluids lost during donation, which will help you avoid feeling dizzy or lightheaded and keep you well.
 Light exercise such as walking is fine, but please make sure that you are fully recovered and hydrated prior to your donation.

 We will need to roll up your sleeve past your elbow when you give blood – to allow easy access to your veins.
 To make sure that you are comfortable, please wear clothing with loose sleeves.

 It is normal to feel nervous when you come along to donate – particularly if this is your first time.
 Our friendly and helpful staff will put you at ease straightaway.

 Distraction is key.
 You may want to bring a friend to wait with you, or feel free to bring a book to read or listen to some music while you donate.

 We also ask donors to undertake something called ‘applied muscle tension’ or AMT.
 This is a simple behavioural technique that helps to maintain blood pressure, and so stops you from feeling faint or unwell.
 It is also a brilliant distraction technique!
 AMT involves tensing and relaxing the body’s major muscles during the donation process.
 A favourite of ours is clenching and unclenching your buttock muscles (no joke!).

 Further information about this will be available at your donation, or simply ask a member of staff who will be happy to advise you further.

-Once you’ve made the decision to donate, and made the effort to go along to a session or Donor Centre, you want to be sure that you can actually give blood.
+Once you’ve made the decision to donate and made the effort to go along to your appointment, you want to be sure that you can actually give blood.